intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 that are not machine-readable) need to be secured against data storage failure.

-The IETF LLC should take these security considerations into account during the implementation and enforcement of any relevant contracts.
+The IETF LLC (along with any other contracting or contracted entities) should take these security considerations into account during the implementation and enforcement of any relevant contracts.

 # IANA Considerations